zchking/docs/pages/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics.md

 ![Performance Report Katalon Analytics](../../images/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics/20.png)

 Next, the **History** table displays the execution history of for the selected test suite where you can view execution environment, the number of test cases, and status.
-As shown above, the **TS_Alert Keyword**’s **Performance** graph indicates that the executions #21, #35 and #45 are all failed.
+As shown above, the **TS_Alert Keyword**'s **Performance** graph indicates that the executions #21, #35 and #45 are all failed.
 The **History** table below provides  insights on why these test executions failed.

 ![History table Katalon Analytics](../../images/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics/21-1024x410.png)